AdobeDocs/experience-platform.en/help/rtcdp/privacy/iab/dataset-preparation.md

 # Create datasets for capturing IAB TCF 2.0 consent data

-In order for [!DNL Real-time Customer Data Platform] to collect customer consent data in compliance with the IAB [!DNL Transparency & Consent Framework] (TCF) 2.0, that data must be sent to datasets whose schemas contain IAB consent fields.
+In order for [!DNL Real-time Customer Data Platform] to process customer consent data in accordance with the IAB [!DNL Transparency & Consent Framework] (TCF) 2.0, that data must be sent to datasets whose schemas contain TCF 2.0 consent fields.

 Specifically, two datasets are required for capturing TCF 2.0 consent data:

 * A dataset based on the [!DNL XDM Individual Profile] class, enabled for use in [!DNL Real-time Customer Profile].
 * A dataset based on the [!DNL XDM ExperienceEvent] class.

 This document provides steps for setting up these two datasets to collect IAB TCF 2.0 consent data.
-For an overview of the full workflow to configure [!DNL Real-time CDP] for TCF 2.0 compliance, refer to the [IAB TCF 2.0 compliance overview](./overview.md).
+For an overview of the full workflow to configure [!DNL Real-time CDP] for TCF 2.0, refer to the [IAB TCF 2.0 compliance overview](./overview.md).

 ## Prerequisites